marijnh/Eloquent-JavaScript/19_paint.md

 {{index action, "reduce method", "pure function"}}

-Updates to the ((state)) are represented as objects.
-Components may create such updates and ((dispatch)) them, which means they are given to a central state management function that uses them to compute the next state.
-We'll call this function the _((reducer))_, since its task is similar to that of a function you pass to an array's `reduce` method.
-It combines the current state with an update value, producing a new state.
-You could, if you wanted to, collect these objects in an array, and then call `updates.reduce(reducer, startState)` to "((replay))" the application's state changes.
+Updates to the ((state)) are represented as objects, which we'll call _((action))s_.
+Components may create such actions and ((dispatch)) them—give them to a central state management function that compute the next state, after which the interface components update themselves to this new state.

-In a way, we are taking a part of the messy task of running a ((user interface)), and applying some more ((structure)) to it.
-Though the ((DOM))-related pieces are still full of ((side effect))s, they are held up by a more structured backbone—the pure code of the state update cycle.
-The state determines what the DOM looks like, and events from the DOM may cause the reducer to run, creating a new state and then synchronizing the DOM to that.
+In a way, we are taking the messy task of running a ((user interface)) and applying some ((structure)) to it.
+Though the ((DOM))-related pieces are still full of ((side effect))s, they are held up by a more structured backbone—the state update cycle.
+The state determines what the DOM looks like, and the only way DOM events can change the state is by dispatching actions.

 {{index "data flow"}}

-There exist _many_ variants of these techniques, each with their own benefits and problems, but the central idea to them is the same: data should flow in one direction, rather than all over the place.
+There are _many_ variants of this approach, each with their own benefits and problems, but the central idea to them is the same: data should flow in one direction, rather than all over the place.

 {{index "dom property"}}

-Our ((component))s will be ((class))es with a more or less uniform ((interface)).
-Their constructor is given a state, which may be the whole application state or some smaller value if it doesn't need access to everything, and uses that to create the DOM that represents the component.
-This is stored in its `dom` property.
-Most constructors will also take some other values that don't change over time such as the function they can use to ((dispatch)) a state update.
+Our ((component))s will be ((class))es conforming to an ((interface)).
+Their constructor is given a state, which may be the whole application state or some smaller value if it doesn't need access to everything, and uses that to build up its `dom` property, the DOM that represents the component.
+Most constructors will also take some other values that don't change over time such as the function they can use to ((dispatch)) an action.

 {{index "setState method"}}

-Each component has a `setState` method that is used to synchronize it to a new state value—which should be a value of the same type as the first argument to its constructor.
+Each component has a `setState` method that is used to synchronize it to a new state value.
+The method takes one argument, the state, which is of the same type as the first argument to its constructor.

 ## The state

 {{index "Picture class", "picture property", "tool property", "color property", "Matrix class"}}

-The application state will be a plain object with `picture`, `tool`, and `color` properties.
-The picture is itself an object, which stores a width, height, and array of pixels.
-The ((pixel))s are stored in the same way as the matrix class from [Chapter ?](object)—row by row, from top to bottom.
+The application state will be an object with `picture`, `tool`, and `color` properties.
+The picture is itself an object, storing the width, height, and pixel content of the picture.
+The ((pixel))s are stored in an array, in the same way as the matrix class from [Chapter ?](object)—row by row, from top to bottom.

 ```{includeCode: true}
 class Picture {